 For example, at Devoteam Revolve, their vision of the company and their values revolve around people, skills and employee development.

-When it came time to equip themselves with a new tool from assignment, they chose Napta for a specific reason.
-Our way of managing planning is based on the skills and aspirations of the consultants, which is perfectly in line with Devoteam Revolve.
+When it came to equipping themselves with a new assignment tool, they chose Napta for a specific reason.
+Our way of managing planning is based on the skills and aspirations of our consultants, which is perfectly in line with Devoteam Revolve.

 Communicating about the objectives and benefits of the change at all levels of the company is fundamental to defining what the improvements will be.

 If you don't clearly define these goals, you will have difficulty communicating them and your employees will have difficulty adopting change.